 Learn more about seasonal yard material pile collection beginning in October.

 Each residential curbside recycling cart has two separate compartments.
 The label on the lid explains what can be placed inside each of the cart’s compartments.
-Place paper and small cardboard pieces in the side with the black lid, and place plastic, aluminum, glass bottles and cans in the side with the blue lid.
-If you have a lot of cardboard boxes, please flatten and place next to your carts.
+Place paper and small cardboard pieces in the side with the black lid, and place plastic, aluminum, glass bottles, and cans in the side with the blue lid.
+If you have a lot of cardboard boxes, please flatten and place them next to your carts.

 Recycling must be loose, free of a plastic bag liner.